Handwritten Notes & Lifetime Value (LTV)

 Acquiring new customers is expensive.
 That’s why most companies prefer to focus on regular customers.
 Someone who has bought your product and loved it is likely to buy again – especially if you make an effort to retain and nurture that customer relationship.

 Customer retention is the art of maintaining your customer base and is the best way to increase your average LTV.
-Some simple ways to retain your customers include maintaining the quality of your products or services, staying in touch with email newsletters or direct mail, offering loyalty programs, and encouraging your audience to follow you on social media.
+Some simple ways to retain your customers include maintaining the quality of your products or services, staying in touch with email newsletters or direct mail such as handwritten notes, offering loyalty programs, and encouraging your audience to follow you on social media.

 How to Calculate Lifetime Value